 5) A special note about problem sets and essays

 If you have an athletic event or a religious holiday that falls on a day when you are expected to hand in an essay or problem set, please note that you are expected to work ahead, and hand in the assignment ahead of time.
 I generally do not write Dean’s Excuses for assignments which can be completed ahead of time for conflicts that were also known ahead of time.
 The expectation is that you know your schedule, and you should juggle your assignments and responsibilities accordingly to complete work on time.
-If you are missing in-class work, such an exam or quiz, that is a different matter and would qualify for a Dean’s Excuse.
+If you are missing in-class work, such as an exam or quiz, that is a different matter and would qualify for a Dean’s Excuse.

 6) “Compelling” reasons may not qualify